mavcunha/grind/README.md

 ### Definitions

 All `grind` does is execute some functions in series defined in the `definitions` directory.
-Here's an example of a definition:
+Here's an example of a definition on macOS:

 ```bash
 use "brew"